DavidHoernke/Federated-Learning-Capstone/README.md

 # Federated Learning Experiment

-This repo contains the code for running a federated learning experiment with Flower and a U-Net segmentation model. please change directories into ./2_Unet_Experiment as this is our most up to date FL implementation :)
+This repo contains the code for running a federated learning experiment with Flower and a U-Net segmentation model. please change directories into ./2_Unet_Experiment as this is our most up to date FL implementation :) Inside this experiment you will find a python start parameters file, when you edit these constants you change the FL and some regular hyperparameters.

 ## Usage